 Here's How: Match the Color and Profile of New Cabinets to Old Ones

 You will probably find the biggest problem is not just matching the tint of the stain and the grain of the wood, but also the gloss of the finish.
-Once the stain and wood are matched, it is often best to put a clear topcoat on all the cabinet doors.
+Once the stain and wood are matched, it often is best to put a clear topcoat on all the cabinet doors.
 Brush or roll on a very thin urethane coat.

 You must also determine the type of wood used for the cabinet doors.
 The type of wood impacts the appearance of the grain, how well it accepts stain, its final color and the surface finish.
 A custom cabinet maker should be able to identify the wood type for you.